liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs-google.md

 **Question: Why am I receiving the "Permissions issue: File marked as restricted or not copyable" error in Migration detailed report when attempting to migrate a specific file?**

 Answer: Google Workspace/Drive allows owners to control the ability for users to copy, download, or print files on a per-file basis.
 By default, this feature is enabled for each file.
 To ensure a successful migration, this setting must remain enabled.
-Disabling it may result in the above error when migrating a file owned by another user.
+Disabling it may result in this error when migrating a file owned by another user.

 If you encounter this error, follow these steps to enable the setting: